chekotisrikanth/agent-zero/prompts/agent.tools.md

 ### indicator_tool:
- applies indicator function on given file and saves the file optionType should be empty or null for index. for options, optionType should be either CE or PE Returns a DataFrame with the indicator added and saves it to an Excel file.
+ applies indicator function on given file and saves the file optionType should be either CE or PE
+ Returns a DataFrame with the indicator added and saves it to an Excel file.
  **Example usage**:
  ~~~json